 One of the hardest things for me to stomach about mononormativity is how it’s ok to laugh and complain about some of the really difficult aspects of monogamy, yet no one ever wants to discuss any alternative for it.
-It’s like someone is waving their arms shouting HELP but when you get over to them, they think you’re a weirdo for checking they’re ok.
+It’s like someone is waving their arms and shouting HELP, but when you get over to them, they think you’re a weirdo for checking they’re ok.

-A good example is a recent episode of Adam Buxton’s podcast (episode 131) where Caitlin Moran discussed her take on sex in a long-standing marriage.
-My flatmate brought it to my attention because Moran promoted the idea of the truly dismal sounding ‘maintenance shag’.
+A good example is a recent episode of Adam Buxton’s podcast (episode 131), where Caitlin Moran discussed her take on sex in a long-standing marriage.
+My flatmate brought it to my attention because Moran promoted the idea of the truly dismal-sounding ‘maintenance shag’.
 As it’s not uncommon for people to lose interest in each other sexually after a 20+ year relationship, Moran joked about how you still need to have sex with each other — whether you want to or not — because it helps keep the very idea of sex alive.

-Some people will listen to this idea and nod sagely as this has been their experience too.
+Some people will listen to this idea and nod sagely, as this has been their experience too.
 Some will smile dreamily at the idea of being in a loving relationship for that long.
 And some people will listen with horror at the idea that this is the future society expects them to have.
-I’m not saying that Moran is unhappy or that she should stop being monogamous, but surely is it really that bad that we’re encouraging people to have sex when they genuinely don’t want to.
-Imagine feeling trapped in a relationship you no longer wanted to be in and hearing advice like that?
+I’m not saying that Moran is unhappy or that she should stop being monogamous but surely is it really that bad that we’re encouraging people to have sex when they genuinely don’t want to?
+Imagine feeling trapped in a relationship you no longer wanted to be in and hearing advice like that.

-I think a lot of the time people object to non-monogamy because they fear it’s a threat to monogamy when it’s really a threat to mononormativity.
+I think a lot of the time, people object to non-monogamy because they fear it’s a threat to monogamy when it’s really a threat to mononormativity.
 Our whole social structure focuses on the couple, who are expected to then become a family unit of parents with children.
 By presenting other options, it shakes the foundation of the way our system operates.
-Yes, it’s a tad dramatic but also true.
+Yes, it’s a tad dramatic, but also true.

 Monogamy, mononormativity and me

 You could say I’ve had a pretty reasonable shot at monogamy.
-I gave it 20 years of my life, lived with three partners, married two of them, with one of those relationships lasting for 10+ years.
+I gave it 20 years of my life, lived with three partners, and married two of them, with one of those relationships lasting for 10+ years.
 After all of that, I feel it’s an appropriate response to take a step back and look at my bigger picture.
 To question if this is something that works for me, to look at other options.

 A friend recently said to me that the work involved in unlearning mononormativity in order to be polyamorous meant that monogamy was probably easier.
 And yes, I agree that in that first year or two of any relationship, when you’re wrapped up in NRE, monogamy probably is easier.
 But the honeymoon period doesn’t last forever.

-I don’t think anyone who has spent a decade or more in a monogamous relationship would tell that it’s easy.
+I don’t think anyone who has spent a decade or more in a monogamous relationship would say that it’s easy.
 It takes an incredible amount of work to stay together, to keep your romantic and sexual flame alight.
 To give each other room to grow and change yet still want to be with whoever they grow into.
-There’s such a beauty in building this kind of commitment.
+There’s such beauty in building this kind of commitment.
 I genuinely loved a lot of it.
 But there was nothing easy about it.
 So I’m now curious to see if I can channel that amount of effort and focus in my life into creating something different.

-Hindsight has taught me that it’s silly for me to make any sweeping statements about my life.
+Hindsight has taught me that it’s silly for me to make sweeping statements about my life.
 To say I’ll always be one thing or I’ll never be another.
 In my 20s, I had a go at both political lesbianism and veganism — and I’m neither of those things now.
 I’d be a fool to say I’ll never have a monogamous relationship or get married again because, knowing me, saying that means it probably will happen.